-Do not play the piano without the Director’s express permission.
+Do not play the keyboards without the Director’s express permission.
 Do not play any other instrument in the room that does not belong to you.

 Raise your hand to be recognized by the Chorus Director before speaking.

 Be IN THE ROOM by the time the tardy bell sounds – If you are not in the room, the teacher will count you tardy in Infinite Campus.
 Three instances of tardiness in Infinite Campus equal one absence when final exam exemptions are tallied.
 For more than 5 instances of tardiness, see your student handbook.
 Be in your seat when class begins.
 This is three (3) minutes after the tardy bell rings.
 Tardiness has been a problem in the past.
 Please check the handbook policy for tardiness.